- Looking forward to Winter Term

 - When will I know how my courses are being taught?

-- Will there be a shuttle to the airport at the end of Fall Term 2020?
+- Will there be a shuttle from the airport at the start of Winter Term 2021?

 See all frequently asked questions on our FAQ page.